 In the Summer of 2018, the project was launched and Wendel conducted a GIS audit of all of Kingston's street lights and park lights.
 This audit, with further information from City staff, the administration, and public safety personnel as well as coordination among multiple city transportation projects, helped to develop the preliminary design for the project.

 The City is part of a larger aggregate of local communities who is participating in a bulk purchase of LED lighting from NYPA as well as an aggregate retrofit.
 This means that one contractor is being chosen for all of the municipalities and will do them all as part of one large project, of which Kingston will be first.

 Most streetlights currently in place utilize High Intensity Discharge (HID) lamp technologies, which include High Pressure Sodium (HPS), Mercury Vapor (MV), and Metal Halide (MH) lamps.
 HPS lamps cast a yellowish-white light, whereas MV lamps cast a blueish-green light, and MH lamps cast a bright, white light.
 LED technology is replacing all three types.
 The new LED fixtures will look very similar to what is currently installed.
 The majority of the existing lights use a High Pressure Sodium (HPS) Lamp that lights have a yellowish-white light, while the new LEDs have a warm white light.
 The City is standardizing on 3000K color temperature, a warm white light, in compliance with the American Medical Association’s guidelines.

-In the past year, the city has already replaced over 250 streetlights with 3000K LEDs.
+In the past year, prior to this major LED retrofit project, the city has already replaced over 250 streetlights with 3000K LEDs.